khoparzi/PairUp/README.md

     wget http://selenium-release.storage.googleapis.com/2.47/selenium-server-standalone-2.47.0.jar

 To run the Selenium tests, you'll need cURL installed.
-On Ubuntu, you can do this:
+On Ubuntu, you can do this, if you don't have it already:

     sudo apt-get install php5-curl